What is this medication for?

 Who should NOT take this medication?

-Agalsidase beta should not be taken by anyone who is allergic to agalsidase beta or to any of the ingredients of the medication.
+Do not take this medication if you are allergic to agalsidase beta or any ingredients of the medication.